nerminhassan2/Excel_Project-Data_Analytics/Project_2_Job_Market_Analysis/README.md

-# Project 2 Analysis
+# Job Market Analysis

 ## Introduction

 As a former job seeker, I’ve always been surprised by the lack of data exploring the most optimal jobs and skills in the data science market.
-I set out to understand what skills top employers request and how to land more pay.
+I set out to understand what skills top employers request and how to land a higher pay.

 ### Questions to Analyze